darraricks-gmail/splitter/README.md

    4-7.  test_image.jpg,png,pdf": verifies application can process binary without data loss and application errors

-   8.    test_multiple_input_files_processed:  validates  when data from more than on file is sent without clearing event.logs , data from each input file still is not lossed or corrupted
+   8.    test_multiple_input_files_processed:  validates  when data from more than one file is sent without clearing event.logs , data from each input file still is not lost or corrupted

 ## Test Artifacts